fgrehm/slop-collabs/README.md

 # AI Slop Collabs

 A home for ~~vibe coded ideas~~ AI Collaborations that might never get a chance to live on their own repo.
 Single project for now, more to come over time.
+Many has been killed throughout the past year and I hope I had archived them somewhere.

 - [gh-standup](./gh-standup) - A small bash CLI that emits an LLM-ready prompt summarizing recent GitHub repo activity.
 Pipe the output to any LLM to get a daily standup.
 - ...